vassomak/RealEstateDB/README.md

 # RealEstateDB
 This is a group assignment of the course Databases (AUTh - 9th semester).

 The purpose is to develop a relational database.
 My team and I decided to develop a database that meets the requirements of a Real Estate Agency.
 Data demands, user categories and privileges are reported.
-Some typical queries (in both relational algebra and SQL language) are defined in order to highlight the functionality of the database.
+Some typical queries and views (in both relational algebra and SQL language) are defined in order to highlight the functionality of the database.

 ## realestatedb.mwb
 This file contains the database model in MySQL Workbench format